-(c) obtaining the advice of a disinterested expert on the law applicable to a proceeding before the judge if the judge gives notice to the parties of the person consulted and the substance of the advice, and affords the parties reasonable opportunity to respond;

-- (d) consulting with other judges or with court personnel; - (e) considering an ex parte communication expressly authorized by law.

-(9) A judge should dispose of all judicial matters promptly, efficiently and fairly.

-(10) A judge shall abstain from public comment about a pending or impending proceeding which may come before the judge's court in a manner which suggests to a reasonable person the judge's probable decision on any particular case.
-The judge shall require similar abstention on the part of court personnel subject to the judge's direction and control.
+- (c) obtaining the advice of a disinterested expert on the law applicable to a proceeding before the judge if the judge gives notice to the parties of the person consulted and the substance of the advice, and affords the parties reasonable opportunity to respond; - (d) consulting with other judges or with court personnel; - (e) considering an ex parte communication expressly authorized by law. - (9) A judge should dispose of all judicial matters promptly, efficiently and fairly. - (10) A judge shall abstain from public comment about a pending or impending proceeding which may come before the judge's court in a manner which suggests to a reasonable person the judge's probable decision on any particular case.
+This prohibition applies to any candidate for judicial office, with respect to judicial proceedings pending or impending in the court on which the candidate would serve if elected.
+A judge shall require similar abstention on the part of court personnel subject to the judge's direction and control.
 This section does not prohibit judges from making public statements in the course of their official duties or from explaining for public information the procedures of the court.
-This section does not apply to proceedings in which the judge is a litigant in a personal capacity.

-(11) A judge shall not disclose or use, for any purpose unrelated to judicial duties, nonpublic information acquired in a judicial capacity.
+This section does not apply to proceedings in which the judge or judicial candidate is a litigant in a personal capacity. - (11) A judge shall not disclose or use, for any purpose unrelated to judicial duties, nonpublic information acquired in a judicial capacity.
 The discussions, votes, positions taken, and writings of appellate judges and court personnel about causes are confidences of the court and shall be revealed only through a court's judgment, a written opinion or in accordance with Supreme Court guidelines for a court approved history project.